bingo-0h/mehn5513/archive/notes.md

 Optimization Content Delivery Network OAuth RabbitMQ Code Review Don't be afraid to give up the good to go for the great.
 Automation Data Pipeline Virtual Machines
+Code Review A/B Testing Scalability The only way to do great work is to love what you do.
+Algorithm DNS Routing Neural Networks Python Success is not in what you have, but who you are.
+Dream big and dare to fail.